Adult Education Policy and Facts

 New England Board of Higher Education

-The New England Board of Higher Education (NEBHE) promotes greater educational opportunities and services for the residents of New England by promoting regional cooperation and assisting leaders in the assessment, development, and implementation of sound education practices and policies of regional significance.
+The New England Board of Higher Education (NEBHE) promotes greater educational opportunities and services for the residents of New England by promoting regional cooperation and assisting leaders in the assessment, development, and implementation of sound educational practices and policies of regional significance.
 Find regional information on the Research and Policy page, especially their briefs and fast facts reports.

 New England Secondary School Consortium